-For a year in 1990, I worked as a maître d' at the bustling Russian Tea Room, where movie stars, agents and producers hob-knobbed every day, making deals and catching up on the latest gossip.
+For nine months, September 1990 to June 1991, I worked as a Maître d' at the bustling Russian Tea Room, where movie stars, agents and producers hobnobbed every day, making deals and catching up on the latest gossip.

-I always thought it would make a fascinating setting for a novel, an Upstairs Downstairs of the restaurant world.
+I always thought it would make a fascinating setting for a novel, sort of an Upstairs Downstairs of the restaurant world.

 I finally made time to sit down and write it.
-With advice from a brilliant agent, the second draft is almost done.
+With advice from a brilliant agent and writer friends, the final draft is almost done.